chapel-lang/chapel-blog/content/posts/7qs-chop/index.md

 postdoctoral researcher in France, working within the INRIA BONUS research team (Big Optimization aNd Ultra-Scale Computing).
-I hold an academic background in applied mathematics and high-performance computing, and I recently completed my Ph.D. at the University of Lille, under the partial supervision of Prof. Nouredine Melab.
+I hold an academic background in applied mathematics and high-performance computing, and I recently completed my Ph.D. at the University of Lille, under the partial supervision of Professor Nouredine Melab.

 #### 2. What do you do?
 What problems are you trying to solve?

 **Tiago:** Since the late 2000s, I've been dedicated to researching parallel computing for solving combinatorial optimization problems.
-Initially, my work focused on P2P networks, primarily utilizing Java and the JXTA protocol.
+Initially, my work focused on peer-to-peer networks, primarily utilizing Java and the JXTA protocol.

 Later, during my undergraduate years, as CUDA-capable GPUs became more accessible in Brazil, I shifted my research.
 I began exploring the